Your most asked questions answered.

-We will deliver programs that will accelerate and scale an equitable energy transition in developing and emerging economies with three key targets:
+We will deliver programs to accelerate and scale an equitable energy transition in developing and emerging economies with three key targets:

-- Avoid or avert over 4 billion tons of greenhouse gases
+- Together our alliance will help avoid or avert over 4 billion tons of greenhouse gasses

 - Extend sustainable, reliable, productive-use energy to 1 billion underserved people

 - Enable 150 million green jobs that generate inclusive economic growth

 What does GEAPP do?

 GEAPP works hand-in-hand with countries to bring best-in-class solutions and ideas that address the fragmentation of the renewable energy sector in emerging economies.
 By playing this coordination role, we’re well placed to drive the adoption and scale of data, technology, and financial innovation that accelerate energy transformations.
 We also pledge to use our voice to amplify global advocacy efforts that increase the pace of equitable energy transitions.
 We focus on three key issues:

 - Carbon: Developing and emerging nations face unique challenges when it comes to galvanizing an equitable energy transition.
 Despite representing 48% of the world’s population and the highest rates of population growth, they receive only 20% of the world’s clean energy finance.
 Without large-scale, ambitious support, these countries are projected to add significant fossil fuel energy sources as they develop, and many will struggle to provide sufficient access to power to end energy poverty, drive economic growth, and create clean jobs.

 - Energy Access: 3.5 billion people still lack reliable, affordable, and consistent access to electricity in one form or another and are therefore constrained in their economic uplift.
 This figure accounts for people in developing and emerging economies who either i) do not have access to electricity whatsoever, ii) have unreliable / unstable access to electricity, or iii) are underserved